Carl Jung: Travels

 Jung emerged from his period of isolation in the late 1910s with the publication of several journal articles, followed in 1921 with Psychological Types, one of his most influential books.
 There followed a decade of active publication, interspersed with overseas travels.

+In addition to his international travels, in 1922, he bought some land at Bollingen in Zürich, where he built a tower.
+He would continue to build other additions to the building, constructing an "architectural mandala".

 England (1920, 1923, 1925, 1935, 1938, 1946)

 Constance Long arranged for Jung to deliver a seminar in Cornwall in 1920.
 Another seminar was held in 1923, this one organized by Jung's British protégé Helton Godwin Baynes (known as "Peter") (1882–1943), and another in 1925.